Shares gain on China stimulus; Greece worries weigh on euro

 The European Central Bank's vice president said on Monday that a country that defaults would not have to leave the euro, in frank remarks about Greece that also touched on possible capital controls and showed how acute Athens' problems have become.

-Shares of Apple Inc climbed 2.28, while IBM jumped 3.42 percent.
+Shares of Apple Inc (AAPL.O) climbed 2.28, while IBM (IBM.N) jumped 3.42 percent.
 After the bell, IBM posted first-quarter results that exceeded expectations, sending its shares up an additional 2.4 percent in extended trade.

-The Information Technology component of the S&P 500 closed up 1.79 percent
+The Information Technology component .SPLRCT of the S&P 500 closed up 1.79 percent

 U.S. Treasuries prices fell on Monday as stronger U.S. stocks reduced safe-haven demand for bonds, though traders remained wary about the future of cash-strapped Greece staying in the euro zone bloc.